 Preheat the oven to 475 degrees.
 Line a rimmed baking sheet with parchment paper and set aside.

 Set a fine-mesh strainer over a bowl and drain the tomatoes, pressing with a rubber spatula to extract as much liquid as possible.
-Transfer to a 2-cup liquid measuring cup and reserve 1 3/4 cups of the tomato juice, discarding the rest.
+Transfer the liquid to a 2-cup liquid measuring cup and reserve 1 3/4 cups of the tomato juice, discarding the rest.
 Whisk in the sugar and lime juice and set aside.

-In a medium bowl combine the onion, olive oil, chile powder, garlic, and 1/2 teaspoon of salt.
+In a medium bowl combine the tomatoes, onion, olive oil, chile powder, garlic, and 1/2 teaspoon of salt.
 Spread the mixture into an even layer on the prepared baking sheet.
 Roast 35 to 40 minutes, stirring halfway through.

 Remove from the oven and reduce heat to 400 degrees.